 Picture © 2014 Rebecca Root

 Rebecca: I suppose the obvious similarity is that Judy and I are both trans.
 And in our 40s.
-And there are some other characteristics we share I guess, like sense of humour and being romantic.
-But unlike Judy I don’t live with my family although I do still flat share in a rented apartment.
+And there are some other characteristics we share I guess, like the sense of humor and being romantic.
+But unlike Judy, I don’t live with my family although I do still flatshare in a rented apartment.
 And I rarely go on dates…

 Monika: The role in “Boy Meets Girl” is not your debut.
 You can boast a considerable number of theatre and TV roles …